-The most common cause of non-bloody nipple discharge in an adolescent is an intraductal papilloma.
-Intraductal papilloma can also cause pain.
-It is important to note the duration and progression of the symptoms.
+Intraductal papilloma is the most common cause of non-bloody nipple discharge in an adolescent and often causes pain.
+It is important to note the duration and progression of symptoms.
 Physical examination of the breast with palpation can express nipple discharge.
-These benign lesions are usually found in the subareolar area and are usually non-palpable.
+These benign lesions are usually found in the subareolar area and are usually nonpalpable.

 Diagnostic Workup for Intraductal Papilloma

-A cytology exam is indicated when a nipple discharge is present in an adolescent.
-Ductal cells are usually observed on the cytological examination.
+A cytology exam is indicated when nipple discharge is present in an adolescent.
+Ductal cells are usually observed on cytological examination.
 Ultrasonography is indicated to identify the cause of the nipple discharge and can be used to visualize the intraductal papilloma.
-The gold-standard diagnostic tool is a ductogram, but it can be considered as too invasive for an adolescent who is very likely to have a benign condition rather than a malignant lesion.
+The gold-standard diagnostic tool is a ductogram; however, this procedure is considered to be too invasive for an adolescent, who is much more likely to have a benign condition than a malignant lesion.

 Treatment of Intraductal Papilloma

-While intraductal papilloma itself is not a pre-malignant condition, the risk of breast cancer in an adult with the previous history of intraductal papilloma has been shown to be increased.
+While intraductal papilloma itself is not a premalignant condition, the risk of breast cancer in an adult with a previous history of intraductal papilloma has been shown to be increased.
 Therefore, the treatment of choice of an intraductal papilloma in an adolescent is local surgical excision.

 Phyllodes Tumors in Adolescents